uttamg911/ug-website/_posts/2014-02-20-sorta-poetica.md

 {% gist 9124985 %}

+A better way to write the above code.

+{% gist 9317783 %}

+Thanks (@aparrish)[https://twitter.com/aparrish "Adam Parrish"] for the tip.

 <!--This unix script translates the letters of a word to numbers ( a-z or A-Z to 1-26 )

 {% gist 9125443 %}-->